django-hurricane/django-hurricane/docs/usage.rst

 the *TopicHandler* as base class for your handler implementation as it is the only supported exchange type at the moment.
 It's primarily required to implement the *on_message(...)* method to handle incoming amqp messages.

-In order to establish a connection to the broker you case use one of the following options:
+In order to establish a connection to the broker you case use one of the folloging options:
 Load from *Django Settings* or *environment variables*:

 +----------------+-------------------------------------------------------------------------------------+